anordertoreclaim/PixelCNN/README.md

 Model's state dictionary is saved to `model/params.pth` by default.
 Samples which are generated during training are saved to `train_samples` folder by default.

 Model is checkpointed every 10 epochs.

+Run `wandb login` in order to monitor hardware usage and each layers' gradients.
 ```
 $ python train.py -h
 usage: train.py [-h] [--epochs EPOCHS] [--batch-size BATCH_SIZE]